You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Etiology

 Birt-Hogg-Dubé Syndrome is a genetic disorder causing benign skin tumors (fibrofolliculomas), renal tumors (chromophobe renal cell carcinoma, oncocytoma or seldom clear cell renal cell carcinoma) and pulmonary cysts with the risk of spontaneous pneumothorax.
+About 25% of the patients develop kidney tumors.
 The responsible gene (FLCN) encodes a protein (Folliculin) with tumor suppressor function.
 The genetic defect is inherited autosomal dominant, genetic diagnosis is possible (Menko et al 2009).

 Hereditary leiomyomatosis and renal cell carcinoma syndrome:

 Hereditary leiomyomatosis and renal cell carcinoma syndrome was described in 2001: syndrome with cutaneous leiomyomas, uterine leiomyomas (in women) and a predisposition to particularly aggressive renal cell carcinoma (histology either type 2 papillary renal cell carcinoma or collecting duct carcinoma).
 The HLRCC syndrome is caused by mutations in the fumarate hydratase gene (FH) and is inherited autosomal dominant (Badeloe et al, 2009).
 A genetic diagnosis is possible.
 The exact connection between the enzyme of the citric acid cycle and the renal cell carcinoma is still unclear.
 Unlike in above-mentioned familial syndromes, renal tumors should be treated immediately since they metastasize early in HLRCC syndrome.